 - Do your research.

 For military children, finding scholarships is a bit easier because scholarships for children of active-duty service members or veterans are common.
-The Fisher House Foundation has information tailored to military families and has an online scholarship search tool.
+Our sister organization, the Fisher House Foundation has information tailored to military families and has an online scholarship search tool.
 You can also find many bloggers, like Semi-Delicate Balance, that have done research on scholarships available to military children.
 There are many general scholarship online tools as well, like College Board, Peterson’s and Fastweb.
 The U.S. Department of Education also has helpful resources to prepare for college.
 Most importantly, don’t fall victim to scholarship scams.
 Scholarship databases are free, and anyone who tries to guarantee scholarship funds for a fee is a scam.

 - Get organized.